 So take the big challenge, present your work and share in the learning and networking while enjoying all the city has to offer.
 Please help make this the biggest DAA Conference in the biggest Australian city.

 It is my absolute pleasure to welcome you to Sydney in 2018.

 Carolyn Jamieson – Operations Support Officer, DAA

 Natalie Latham – Marketing & Partnerships Senior Dietitian, DAA

-Gabrielle O’Kane – Director Responsible to the CMC membership
+Karen Walton – Director Responsible to the CMC Membership

 Margaret Allman-Farinelli – DAA Conference 2018 Chair